-The periodicals program represents the single largest sum of world services' communication expense, and, simultaneously, the single largest chance to reach our worldwide membership.
-The underlvina problem here is that there is a need to reexamine the coherence of the existing periodicals program for world services in a way that best takes into consideration our fellowship's various audiences, information needs and desires. and geographical differences.
-The new NA Way has made great strides in providing an example (both in terms of the production schedule and the content and philosophy).
-Nevertheless. consistent it remains a problem that the entire periodicals program has not been coordinated to achieve maximum coverage of the fellowship's information wants and needs versus cost, distribution, and purpose of each publication.
+The periodicals program represents the services' single largest sum of world communication expense, and, simultaneously, the single largest chance to reach our membership. worldwide The underlying problem here is that there is a need to reexamine the coherence of the existing periodicals program for world services in a way that best takes into consideration our fellowship's various audiences, information needs and desires. and geographical differences.
+The new NA Way has made great strides in providing an example (both in terms of the production schedule and the content and consistent philosophy).
+Nevertheless. remains a problem that the entire periodicals program has not been coordinated to achieve maximum coverage of the fellowship's information wants and needs versus cost, distribution, and purpose of each publication.